 - i) Nickel Sulphide is an inorganic compound with the formula NiS.
 It is a black solid that is produced by treating nickel(II) salts with hydrogen sulphide.

-- ii) Other impurities include; dust, metal oxides.
+- ii) Other impurities include; dust, and metal oxides.

 - CIRIA.pdf: Guidance on Glazing at Height